cni-iisc/workplace-readiness/server_code/README_WRC.md

 1. Configure the HTTP server to direct the queries to the WSGI server for REST API under /api path
 2. If using Gunicorn, configure Gunicorn to run the app defined in server_code/wsgi.py
 3. Configure HTTP server, Gunicorn, and MongoDB to run on system startup
-4. Set up the site-specific environment by editing the `SAMPLE_ENV` file  and save it as `.env`

 The steps laid below are for one such reference implementation on AWS EC2 running Ubuntu 18.04 LTS.